MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-rollout-timelime.md

 # Major Updates of Business Central Online

-This article provides an overview of what you need to know about the rollout of a major [!INCLUDE[prodshort](../developer/includes/prodshort.md)] update.
+This article provides an overview of what you need to know about how a major [!INCLUDE[prodshort](../developer/includes/prodshort.md)] update rolls out.
 It includes key dates, actions you need take, and answers some common questions.

 ## Timelines for major updates